kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 `kpt fn` commands enable you to execute programs called _kpt functions_.

-For example, you can automatically search and replace all the occurrences of `app` name on resources in the package using [path expressions]:
+For example, you can automatically search and replace all the occurrences of `app` name on resources in the package using path expressions:

 ```shell
 $ kpt fn eval --image gcr.io/kpt-fn/search-replace:v0.1 -- 'by-path=spec.**.app' 'put-value=my-nginx'